gebrina/gebrina/README.md

-- 👋 Hi, I’m Gebrehiwot Nayom
+- 👋 Hi, I’m Gebrehiwot
 - 👀 I’m interested in Full Stack web application development
 - 🌱 I’m currently working as full stack developer using ReactJs and NodeJs.
 - 💞️ I’m looking to collaborate on advanced projects with in agile team.